Ground start: Ground start trunk

-Telephone companies typically provide two types of dial tone switched circuits – ground start and loop start.
-Private branch exchanges (PBX) work best on ground start trunks because those trunks can give them an on hook signal allowing for timely clearing.
+Telephone companies typically provide two types of dial-tone switched circuits – ground start and loop start.
+Private branch exchanges (PBX) work best on ground start trunks because those trunks can give them an on-hook signal allowing for timely clearing.

-Normal single line telephones and key systems typically work on loop start lines.
-On loop start lines the PBX and central office may inadvertently seize the line simultaneously, a condition called glare, resulting in call collision since neither gets the expected response and no call can be initiated.
+Normal single-line telephones and key systems typically work on loop-start lines.
+On loop-start lines the PBX and central office may inadvertently seize the line simultaneously, a condition called glare, resulting in call collision since neither gets the expected response and no call can be initiated.

 In an idle circuit, the central office supplies –48V (nominally) on the ring conductor with respect to the tip side.
-A ground start PBX initiates an outgoing trunk seizure on an idle circuit by connecting of the ring lead to ground (maximum local resistance of 550 ohms).
+A ground-start PBX initiates an outgoing trunk seizure on an idle circuit by connecting of the ring lead to ground (maximum local resistance of 550 ohms).
 The central office senses this condition and grounds the tip lead.
 When the PBX senses this, it goes off-hook, then removes the ground on ring.
 The central office sends dial tone and the rest of the call proceeds normally.

-In ground start signaling, the central office initiates a call by grounding tip and putting the ringing signal on the line.
+In ground-start signaling, the central office initiates a call by grounding tip and putting the ringing signal on the line.
 To avoid glare, before the PBX originates an outgoing call, it must first verify that the CO has not already applied ground to tip.
 The PBX has 100ms to sense this condition.

-At the end of either an incoming or outgoing call, the PBX initiates disconnect by going on hook, or the central office initiates disconnect by opening tip.
-When the other end detects the loss of loop current, it also goes on hook and the call clears normally.
+At the end of either an incoming or outgoing call, the PBX initiates disconnect by going on-hook, or the central office initiates disconnect by opening tip.
+When the other end detects the loss of loop current, it also goes on-hook and the call clears normally.

 A PBX user must be careful to order the correct type of trunk line from the local phone company and correctly install the telephone system at the PBX end – so that they match.
-Line equipment in most 20th-century central office switches had to be specially rewired to create a ground start line.
-Crossbar switch did it with a paper sleeve on the Vertical Off Normal contact, 5ESS switch by translation, and DMS-100 by a slide switch on the line card, all according to what the customer ordered.
+Line equipment in most 20th-century central-office switches had to be specially rewired to create a ground-start line.
+Crossbar switches did it with a paper sleeve on the vertical off-normal contact, 5ESS switches by translation, and DMS-100s by a slide switch on the line card, all according to what the customer ordered.